Average Member Rating

 - Feel free to mix up the vegetables you use.
 Don’t like mushrooms?
 Leave them out.
 Or add other vegetables that you prefer.
 Chopped onions, steamed brussels sprouts – use your imagination.

-This recipe really does taste better if the vegetables are allowed to sit in the marinade for a long while, so it is best to make this salad ahead.
+This recipe really does taste better if the vegetables are allowed to sit in the marinade for a while, so it is best to make this salad ahead.

-Great news if you are having company, as it cuts down on last minute preparations.
+That’s great news if you are having company, as it cuts down on last minute preparations.
 Your vegetable salad will be marinating nicely in the refrigerator when you need it.

 This salad is a great every day salad but also works well for barbecues or on the buffet table at any time of year.